nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | 1.
 Keep only the anime index information within the bookmark **(current design)** | - Easy to add and delete, which also simplifies the information to keep in offline storage. | - Bookmark Commands have to communicate with AnimeData for anime-related functionalities. |
 | 2.
 Keep the entire anime object in Bookmark                  | - Do not need to reference AnimeData for anime information    | - Keep a duplicate of anime data, requires synchronisation <br/> - Hard to keep anime object information offline |

-We have decided to implement the first alternative, **the bookmark will keep the anime index within bookmark entries**.
+We have decided to implement the first approach, **the bookmark will keep the anime index within bookmark entries**.
 Although the lookup for anime information of a bookmark entry requires a query to AnimeData, the management and offline storage of the bookmark entries will be more efficient (keeping only anime index).
 There are more considerations like synchronisation and duplication of the object data that comes with using anime object.

 <br/>